Skip to content

 Base64 Encode/Decode

 Base64 Encode/Decode supports text and image workflows.
-Encode or decode UTF-8 text, or upload images to generate Data URLs or raw Base64 with local preview and download.
+Encode or decode text, convert images to Data URLs or raw Base64, or turn Data URLs / Base64 back into images for local preview and download.

 Base64 Encode/Decode